Skip to content

 G: Quantitative formal relationships between physical variables lead to numerical results that can be compared with observational data and experimental measurements.

-N: Classical mechanics consists in a series of approximations and mathematical solution methods with which experimental data can be predicted with great accuracy and precision, because for the representation and interpretation of physical phenomena Euclidean geometry is the appropriate framework.
+N: Classical mechanics consists in a series of approximations and mathematical solution methods with which experimental data can be predicted with great accuracy and precision.
+Euclidean geometry is the appropriate framework for the representation and interpretation of physical phenomena.

 E: The physics of motion and the transformation between matter and energy are explained in terms of a geometrodynamical approach that is not Euclidean because the structure of the four-dimensional space-time is determined by high concentrations of masses.